-6. Remove the purging bolt.
+6. Remove the purging bolt and the gasket.

 - 1. Purging bolt - 2.
 Gasket - Start the engine and rev it up approximately twenty times while momentarily creating exhaust system back pressure by blocking the end of the muffler with a shop towel. - 8.
-Stop the engine and allow the exhaust pipe to cool. - 9.
-Install the purging bolt and tighten it to the specified torque.
+Stop the engine and allow the exhaust pipe to cool. - Check the gasket for damage, and replace it if necessary. - 10.
+Install the gasket and the purging bolt, and then tighten the bolt to the specified torque.